 Instead of creating a business from scratch, a franchisee benefits from the brand recognition and systems that the franchisor has already built.
 But these benefits come with a cost.
 Learn more about the purpose of franchise fees and how they work.

-While the definition of a franchise may differ at the state level, under the Federal Trade Commission (“the FTC Rule”) that defines franchising throughout the United States, a business relationship qualifies as a Franchise if three criteria are met:
+While the definition of a franchise may differ at the state level, under the Federal Trade Commission (“the FTC Rule”), which defines franchising throughout the United States, a business relationship qualifies as a franchise if three criteria are met:

-- The franchisor has “significant operating control” or “significant operating assistance” over the franchisee’s business; and
+- The franchisor has “significant operating control” or “significant operating assistance” in the franchisee’s business.

 - The franchisee makes a payment to the franchisor of at least $500 (annually adjusted) either before or within six months of opening the business.

 As you can see, the third element means that a fee is required for a franchise agreement to be considered official.